Today let’s deep dive into everything you need to know about how Social Security works.

-On the other hand, if you don’t need the money at 62 or 66, and you can afford to wait until 70, it simply means you have that much bigger of a monthly benefit, and that much greater assurance you’ll be financially secure for life.
+On the other hand, if you don’t need the money at FRA minus 5 or FRA, and you can afford to wait until FRA plus 3, it simply means you have that much bigger of a monthly benefit, and that much greater assurance you’ll be financially secure for life.

 The point is, even though you can calculate this, the real decision should be made according to your personal situation (nest egg), financial philosophy, risk tolerance, health/longevity, etc.